Glamponikou/PF-ReGen-React/react-patterns/presentation/presentation.md

 # Stateful components

 - are concerned with how things work
-- provide the data and behavior to presentational or other container components
+- provide the data and behavior to stateless or other stateful components
-- call actions and provide these as callbacks to the presentational components
+- call actions and provide these as callbacks to the stateless components
 - connect with stores (redux, mobx, etc.)

 ---